Scripture: Matthew 20:1-16

 "Lord Jesus,fill me with your Holy Spirit that I may serve you joyfully and serve my neighbor willingly with a generous heart, not looking for how much I can get, but rather looking for how much I can give."

 1 In your strength the king rejoices, O LORD; and in your help how greatly he exults!
 2 You have given him his heart's desire, and has not withheld the request of his lips.
 [Selah] 3 For you meet him with goodly blessings; you set a crown of fine gold upon his head.
 4 He asked life of you; you gave it to him, length of days for ever and ever.
 5 His glory is great through your help; splendor and majesty you bestow upon him.
 6 Yes, you make him most blessed for ever; you make him glad with the joy of your presence.
 7 For the king trusts in the LORD; and through the steadfast love of the Most High he shall not be moved.

-Daily Quote from the early church fathers: The tender compassion of the Lord, by John Chrysostom, 547-407 A.D.
+Daily Quote from the early church fathers: Christ our householder, author unknown, from the 5th century A.D.

 Scripture quotations from Common Bible: Revised Standard Version of the Bible, copyright 1973, and Ignatius Edition of the Revised Standard Version of the Bible, copyright 2006, by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.
 Citation references for quotes from the writings of the early church fathers can be found here.